elastisys/security-review/README.md

 #### Access control

-1. How is access managed to this google cloud environment?
+1. How is access managed to this environment?
 (Role based, per user etc)

 2. Describe your source control systems and process